-2. After watering, remove the pot by holding the plant upside down in one hand and squeezing the sides of the pot with the other.
+2. After watering, separate the root ball from its pot by holding the plant upside down in one hand and squeezing the sides of the pot with the other.

 3. Prepare the root ball for planting by gently disturbing the surface roots with your fingers, fork, or gardening tool and pruning any damaged roots.
 This will encourage the roots to begin growing outward into the new soil.